vonhathanh/research/rl/chapter_2_tabular_value_based.md

   its actions are unbiased, not influenced by previous reward
   - But it cause high variance of returns between episodes
   - TD bootstraps the Q-function with the values of the previous steps, it learns at each step -> learn more quickly
-  - This cause old reward values linger around for a long time, biasing the function valye -> low variance
+  - This cause old reward values linger around for a long time, biasing the function value -> low variance
 ![img_1.png](img_1.png)
 - This makes us think about a middle ground approach: sample a few n steps (not full episode, n > 1) before using the reward value
 - The goal of RL is to construct the policy with the highest cumulative reward -> find the best action a in each state s